richardvlas/Deploy-the-Neighborly-App-with-Azure-Functions/README.md

     Ensure that the auto-generated Dcokerfile contains the `pip install -r requirements.txt` command.

 2. **Build the image using the Dockerfile**

     This step is also called Containerising the App.
 It needs Docker installed on your local machine.
-Using the command, you will build and tag an image:
+Using the command, you will build and tag an image

     ```bash
-    imageName=???
-    imageTag=???

     # SYNTAX
     # docker build -t <name:tag> <path>
     docker build -t $imageName:$imageTag .